JGCRI/hector/README.md

 ![](https://github.com/JGCRI/hector/wiki/rcp85.png)

 The primary source of Hector model documentation is the Github [wiki](https://github.com/JGCRI/hector/wiki).
 The code is also well documented with [Doxygen](http://doxygen.org)-style comments.
-A formal [model description paper](http://www.geosci-model-dev-discuss.net/7/7075/2014/gmdd-7-7075-2014.html) documents its science internals and performance relative to observed data, [CMIP5](http://cmip-pcmdi.llnl.gov/cmip5/), and [MAGICC](http://www.magicc.org).
+A formal model description paper ([Hartin et al. 2015](http://www.geosci-model-dev-discuss.net/7/7075/2014/gmdd-7-7075-2014.html)) documents its science internals and performance relative to observed data, [CMIP5](http://cmip-pcmdi.llnl.gov/cmip5/), and [MAGICC](http://www.magicc.org).

 This research is based on work supported by the U.S. Department of Energy, Office of Science, Integrated Assessment Research Program.
 The Pacific